malshoff/Slack-Status-Bot/README.md

 /ooq refresh
 ```

-Please make sure not to use this command if it is not necessary (i.e. it is not picking up the current out of queue users), it is a heavy operation.
+Update the out of queue db with current CEs.
+This is performed automatically every morning at 8:30 EST, but can be executed by command as well.
+Please make sure to use this command only when necessary (i.e. it is not picking up the current out of queue users, or you updated your status after 8:30 EST)